-The team, which included archeologists and dating specialists, located the evidence at Madjedbebe, a site found on the traditional lands of the Mirarr people, surrounded by the World Heritage-listed Kakadu National Park.
+The team, which included archaeologists and dating specialists, located the evidence at Madjedbebe, a site found on the traditional lands of the Mirarr people, surrounded by the World Heritage-listed Kakadu National Park.
 The research was conducted with the permission of the Gundjeihmi Aboriginal Corproation.

-The research, to be published in the prestigious Nature paper, was led by Associate Professor Chris Clarkson from the University of Queensland, the team included two ANSTO scientists – Dr Quan Hua and Dr Helen Brand.
+The research, published in the prestigious Nature, was led by Associate Professor Chris Clarkson from the University of Queensland, the team included two ANSTO scientists – Dr Quan Hua and Dr Helen Brand.

 Dr Hua, Principal Research Scientist in the Environmental Research area, oversaw the radiocarbon dating of charcoal samples on ANSTO’s STAR accelerator.

 At ANSTO’s Australian Synchrotron in Melbourne, Dr Helen Brand, used powder x-ray diffraction to identify the minerals present in pigment samples of artefacts.